-There are loads of practical and recreational reasons:
+There are loads of practical and recreational reasons to equip your inflatable boat with a motor:

 - Gliding on the water in a boat with a motor feels great!